isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3533.md

 **Description**

 To combat the current evolving cyber threats among SMEs, Zebedee Solution Pte Ltd in partnership with Fortinet, introduce Zebedee Total Fortified Cyber Security's NGFW (Next-Generation Firewall) Solution.
 It provides managed service for network perimeter security monitoring using the Fortigate F - Series Cyber Unified Threat Protection (UTP) Solution.
-Supported by a team of experienced engineers, Zebedee will be able to ensure round-the-clock coverage so that business owners can have their ease
+Supported by a team of experienced engineers, Zebedee will be able to ensure round-the-clock coverage so that business owners can have their ease.

 ## Solution Packages Option(s)